-The text of the INA is clear that there is no basis for the distinction the government makes.
+The text of the INA is clear that there is no basis for the government's proffered distinction between finality of an order for detention and for judicial review purposes.
 Just as the INA limits the availability of judicial review to a "final order of removal," 8 U.S.C. § 1252(a)(1), it specifies that detention authority shifts from Section 1226(a) to Section 1231(a) when "the removal order becomes administratively final."
 8 U.S.C. § 1231(a)(1)(B)(ii).
 The INA provides a unitary definition of "order of removal" in its definitions section-one that applies whenever the term is "used in this chapter"-along with a single definition for when such an order is deemed "final": when it is affirmed by the BIA or when the period to seek BIA review has expired.
 See 8 U.S.C. §§ 1101(a) & (a)(47)(B).

-The government cannot apply the single definition of "finality" in two different ways in the same statute-to do so "would be to invent a statute rather than interpret one."
+The single definition of "finality" cannot be applied in two different ways in the same statute.
+To do so "would be to invent a statute rather than interpret one."
 Clark v.
 Martinez, 543 U.S. 371, 378 (2005).
 Moreover, there is no difference between "final" and "administratively final."
-See Gov't Br. at 20-22 (arguing for this distinction).
-Indeed, this Court's holding that the finality of a removal order for purposes of judicial review is contingent upon completion of a withholding claim was grounded on principles of administrative finality.
-See Chupina, 570 F.3d at 104 (final decision is "the consummation of the agency's decision making process" and must "not be of [an]. ... interlocutory nature") (alteration in the original) (internal quotation marks omitted); accord Luna-Garcia, 777 F.3d at 1185 ("to be final, agency action must 'mark the consummation of the agency's decision-making process,' and it must determine 'rights or obligations' or occasion 'legal consequences' (quoting Bennett v.
+Indeed, the decisions holding that the finality of a removal order for purposes of judicial review is contingent upon completion of a withholding claim are grounded on principles of administrative finality.
+Luna-Garcia, 777 F.3d at 1185 ("to be final, agency action must 'mark the consummation of the agency's decision-making process,' and it must determine 'rights or obligations' or occasion 'legal consequences' (quoting Bennett v.
 Spear, 520 U.S. 154, 178 (1997)) (internal quotation marks omitted).
-Further support for treating a reinstated removal order as not final during the pendency of withholding-only proceedings comes from the "usual legal sense" of the term "final"-"ending a court action or proceeding leaving nothing further to be determined by the court or to be done except the administrative execution of the court's finding, but not precluding an appeal."
+The non-finality of Mr. Crespin's order is supported by the "usual legal sense" of the term "final"- "ending a court action or proceeding leaving nothing further to be determined by the court or to be done except the administrative execution of the court's finding, but not precluding an appeal."
 Id. (quoting Webster's Third New Int'l Dictionary 851 (1993)).